The Lifesaving Merit Badge: Your Ultimate Guide in 2026

 Ensuring that you’re a strong swimmer is the last requirement you’ll need to complete before we can really get started on this merit badge!
 Since much of lifesaving takes place near water, your counselor will need to verify your swimming abilities.
 Start scheduling with your counselor ASAP, as this may take some time!

 If you haven’t already earned it, you should definitely check out my guide to the Swimming Merit Badge!
-Earning swimming will definitely give you more confidence in the water and teach you some essential first-aid techniques that’ll be necessary for lifesaving.
+Earning Swimming will definitely give you more confidence in the water and teach you some essential first-aid techniques that’ll be necessary for Lifesaving.

-2 II) Swim continuously for 400 yards using each of the following strokes in a strong manner, in good form with rhythmic breathing, for at least 50 continuous yards: front crawl, sidestroke, breaststroke, and elementary backstroke.
+2b) Swim continuously for 400 yards using each of the following strokes in a strong manner, in good form with rhythmic breathing, for at least 50 continuous yards: front crawl, sidestroke, breaststroke, and elementary backstroke.

 These are a few basic but very effective strokes that everyone should know.
 Mastering these will make you a better swimmer and prepare you for any water emergency.

-Front Crawl
+Front Crawl:

 The first swimming stroke you need to know is the front crawl.
 You might’ve also heard this stroke referred to as freestyle.
 It’s a pretty basic stroke that most swimmers use when trying to swim quickly.
-The video (3:00) below provides a great demonstration of how properly do the front crawl:

 As you can see, the front crawl is a pretty simple stroke but requires some practice to master.
 If you have access to a pool with lanes, try this stroke until you feel comfortable enough to show your counselor.